SynapseProject/synapse.docs/docs/handlers/ad/api.md

 }
 ````

-## Query (HTTP GET) or Delete (HTTP DELETE)
+## Get (HTTP GET) or Delete (HTTP DELETE)

-The format for the URL is identical for a Query and a Delete action.
+The format for the URL is identical for a Get and a Delete action.
 The only differences would be :
 * On Delete, no object will be returned (kinda obvious)
-* The "Statuses > Action" field would reflect either "Query" or "Delete", depending on which was called.
+* The "Statuses > Action" field would reflect either "Get" or "Delete", depending on which was called.

 ---
-### Query/Delete User
+### Get/Delete User

 **Requests**